gpbl/react-day-picker/website/docs/guides/upgrading.md

 - `canChangeMonth` has been renamed to `disableNavigation`
 - `selectedDays` has been renamed to `selected`.
 See also: [Selecting Days guide](https://react-day-picker.js.org/basics/selecting-days).
 - `disabledDays` has been renamed to `disabled`.
 See also: [Disabling days](https://react-day-picker.js.org/basics/modifiers#disabling-days).

-## Class names and Styling

-Class names and rendered HTML elements are different from the previous versions.
-You will need to rewrite your custom styles.
-See [Styling DayPicker](https://react-day-picker.js.org/basics/styling) for more information.

 ## DayPickerInput